sigurpol/papi-polkadot-populate/README.md

 ### Important Notes

+- **--skip-check-account is dangerous**: Only use if you're certain the account range is empty
+- If accounts already exist, transfers will fail and you'll waste transaction fees
 - Fire-and-forget mode (`--no-wait`) means transactions are submitted but not confirmed
 - You can verify transaction success later using block explorers
 - Start with conservative settings and increase gradually